Luxury 5 bed villa in private location with seperate heated large pool and baby pool making it ideal for families or luxury on your own.

 Cosmic Villas is delighted to present one of the finest stays available in all of Lanzarote!

-This 2 bedroom villa with private pool is located in Castillo del Águila and sleeps 4 people.
-It has WiFi, barbeque facilities and parking nearby.
+This 2 bedroom villa is located in Puerto del Carmen and sleeps 4 people.
+It has barbeque facilities.
+The villa is within walking distance of a beach and a restaurant.

-This 3 bedroom villa with private pool is located in Tinajo and sleeps 6 people.
-It has barbeque facilities, parking nearby and a gym.
-The villa is near a beach.
+This 3 bedroom villa is located in Puerto del Carmen and sleeps 6 people.
+It has air conditioning.
+The villa is within walking distance of a beach and a restaurant.

 This 3 bedroom villa with private pool is located in Tías and sleeps 6 people.
 It has air conditioning.